pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/kubernetes-gke.md

    ![Register GKE](../register-gke.png)
 1. Submit the form

-## Conrigure the Authorization Policies
+## Configure the Authorization Policies

 1. Click on the issuer name
 1. Change the policy decision to `Allow`